-- 11.1 Performance in each course of study shall be evaluated based on Continuous Assessment (CA) and End Semester Examination (ESE). - 11.2 Each course, both theory and practical (other than project work) shall be evaluated for a maximum of 100 marks.
-Project work shall be evaluated for a maximum of 200 marks. - 11.3 Marks shall be awarded as per the distribution given below:

-S. No. Type of Course Continuous Assessment weightage (CA) End-Semester Examination weightage (ESE) i.
-Theory Courses 40 % 60 % ii.
-Theory Course with laboratory components 50 % 50 % iii.
-Laboratory Courses 60 % 40 %

-11.4 The End Semester examination will normally be for 3 hours duration and will usually be conducted between October and December for the odd semesters and between April and June for the even semesters.

-11.5.
-End Semester Examinations

-For practical courses, only one end semester examination shall be conducted in presence of external examiner and internal examiner for 100 marks and will be considered for 40 marks.

-- 11.6 The End Semester Examination for Mini-Project, Innovative and Creative project shall consist of the evaluation of the final report and viva-voce conducted by the Internal Examiner appointed by the Head of the Department. - 11.7 The examination for the project work shall consist of the evaluation of the final report and viva-voce conducted individually for each student by the external examiner and internal examiner. - 11.8 For OCC and PS courses, a final examination of 25 % shall be conducted at the end of the semester by a panel of internal examiners appointed by the Head of the Department. - 11.9 For Internship / Skill Development courses, a final examination will be conducted of 100 % by a panel of internal examiners appointed by the Head of the Department. - 11.10 The other courses which do not fall under the courses specified in clause 11.3 will have suitable system of evaluation recommended by the respective Board of Studies.
+- 11.1.
+Performance in each course of study shall be evaluated based on Continuous Assessment (CA) and End Semester Examination (ESE). - 11.2.
+Each course, both theory and practical (excluding project work) shall be evaluated for a maximum of 100 marks.
+Project work shall be evaluated for a maximum of 200 marks. - 11.3.
+For all theory courses, the Continuous Assessment will carry 40 Marks while the End Semester Examination will carry 60 Marks. - 11.4.
+For all theory courses with laboratory component, the Continuous Assessment will carry 50 Marks while the End Semester Examination will carry 50 Marks. - 11.5.
+For all laboratory courses, the Continuous Assessment will carry 60 Marks while the End Semester Examination will carry 40 Marks. - 11.6.
+The examination for the project work shall consists of the evaluation of the final project report and viva voce conducted by the external and internal examiner.
+The Continuous Assessment will carry 150 Marks while the End Semester Examination will carry 50 Marks. - 11.7.
+Internship / Skill Enhancement Courses evaluation will be conducted for 100 marks by a panel of examiners appointed by the Head of the Department. - 11.8.
+The other courses which do not fall under the courses specified in Clause 4.1 will have a suitable system of evaluation recommended by the Academic Council.

-12 PROCEDURE FOR AWARDING MARKS FOR CONTINUOUS ASSESSMENT